Hurricane Helene death toll in Georgia reaches 15 as recovery efforts continue

-(Georgia Recorder) — Hurricane Helene has killed at least 11 people in Georgia, including a first responder, and others are still trapped inside of buildings in the hardest-hit areas.
+(Georgia Recorder) — Hurricane Helene has killed at least 15 people in Georgia, including a first responder, and others were still trapped inside of buildings midday Friday in the hardest-hit areas.

 “At this time, this has been a deadly storm,” Gov. Brian Kemp said during a briefing Friday.
 “When we ask people to stay off the roads and be patient, it’s because we are trying to get to people.
 It’s a very dangerous environment, and one of our finest has lost his life trying to save others.”